 Amazon Go is a new shopping experience offered in a few US Amazon stores.
 It’s a checkout-free solution where all you do is grab the products of your choice and go.
 You are then charged for your shopping through your Amazon account.
 Amazon uses computer vision, sensor fusion, and deep learning for this solution.
 The “Just Walk Out” technology they developed automatically detects when products are moved from the shelf or returned to their place, and it keeps track of the products in a virtual cart.

-What industry can benefit from AI?
+What industries can benefit from AI?

 Any industry.
 AI will learn anything that you want it to, so there’s a lot of flexibility when it comes to its use cases.
 What’s important to remember, however, is that you don’t have to follow the tech giants.
 You don’t have to use AI the same way that Amazon, Facebook or Netflix do.
 If you want to implement AI in your business, you should follow the money, and not somebody’s lead.
 See how your competitors use AI, think about the processes that you need to improve, match your business needs and goals with technology.